Felix45/awsome-books-v2/README.md

 ## Acknowledgments

-- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on
+- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on and [Pexels](https://www.pexels.com/) for free stock photos used in this project

 ## 📝 License